 Kara Palamountain is a Research Associate Professor at the Kellogg School of Management and a Lecturer in Kellogg’s Sustainability and Social Impact Program.

-In July 2017, the MacArthur Foundation named an internal team of collaborators, including Ms. Palamountain, as a finalist in the 100&Change $100M grant competition for their plan to develop and implement Newborn Essential Solutions and Technologies, or NEST 360, which is an integrated group of 17 lifesaving technologies that could reduce newborn deaths by half in Africa.
-Ms. Palamountain has also served as an external reviewer for various projects under consideration by the Bill & Melinda Gates Foundation and a peer reviewer for Grand Challenges Canada.
-She also authored "Exploring the Case for a Global Alliance for Medical Diagnostics Initiaitive" published in Diagnostics, "Perspectives On Introduction And Implementation Of New Point-Of-Care Diagnostic Tests" and "Opportunities And Challenges For Cost-Efficient Implementation Of New Point-Of-Care Diagnostics For HIV And Tuberculosis" published in the Journal of Infectious Diseases, and "Optimizing tuberculosis case detection through a novel diagnostic device placement model: The case of Uganda".
+Palamountain has also served as an external reviewer for various projects under consideration by the Bill & Melinda Gates Foundation and a peer reviewer for Grand Challenges Canada.
+She also authored "Exploring the Case for a Global Alliance for Medical Diagnostics Initiative" published in Diagnostics, "Perspectives On Introduction And Implementation Of New Point-Of-Care Diagnostic Tests" and "Opportunities And Challenges For Cost-Efficient Implementation Of New Point-Of-Care Diagnostics For HIV And Tuberculosis" published in the Journal of Infectious Diseases, and "Optimizing tuberculosis case detection through a novel diagnostic device placement model: The case of Uganda".

 Ms. Palamountain is also the President of the Northwestern Global Health Foundation and was a co-founder of Minute Molecular Diagnostics.
 Prior to her work at the Northwestern Global Health Foundation and at Kellogg, Kara worked as a management consultant in Deloitte's Healthcare practice for over six years (1998-2002; 2004-2006).
 She received her MBA from Kellogg in 2004 and her BBA from the University of Texas at Austin in 1998.

 **Admittance to this course is by application only.**